 The Battle of the Blackwater is the largest battle in the War of the Five Kings.
 The battle is fought between the forces loyal to Joffrey I Baratheon, the King on the Iron Throne, and those loyal to Stannis I Baratheon, the King in the Narrow Sea.
-After eliminating his younger brother Renly, a rival claimaint to the Iron Throne, Stannis gains the loyalty of nearly all of the Stormlords and advances on King's Landing by land and sea, intent on seizing the city and taking control of the Iron Trone.
+After eliminating his younger brother Renly, a rival claimaint to the Iron Throne, Stannis gains the loyalty of nearly all of the Stormlords and Reach lords and advances on King's Landing by land and sea, intent on seizing the city and taking control of the Iron Trone.

 - 1 Prelude